MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-NL-SQL.md

 1. Now that you've seen the natural language to SQL feature in action, let's examine how it is implemented.

-1. Open the *server/apiRoutes.ts* file and locate the `generatesql` route.
+1. Open the *server/apiRoutes.ts* file and locate the `generateSql` route.
 This API route is called by the client-side application running in the browser and used to generate SQL from a natural language query.
 Once the SQL query is retrieved, it's used to query the database and return results.

     ```typescript
     router.post('/generateSql', async (req, res) => {